 If you had to pay £1 a month, that’s just £12 a year, to get Wimbledon, Match of the Day, 6 Nations and smaller sports like snooker, athletics and so on, plus every few years the World Cup, the Olympics and Commonwealth games, I think most people would think it’s fantastic value – especially when compared to the £9.99 cost to watch Sky Sports for one day on NOW TV.

 CBeebies and CBBC

 Let’s say it costs 50p a month to have these channels.
 I grew up watching shows like Going Live, Blue Peter and so on.
 Now my niece and nephew love programmes like Justin’s House and Operation Ouch.

-You can get other kids shows via Sky but these are largely cheap overseas imports and I don’t think you they have the same education and quality you get from the BBC.
+Yes, you can get other kids shows via Sky but these are largely cheap overseas imports and I don’t think they have the same education and quality you get from the BBC.

 Then there’s plenty of stuff we don’t see, but do benefit from.

 There are technology developments which make a big difference to how we watch TV (such as iPlayer) and how other programmes are made by other people (like the cameras built for Blue Planet, or new “virtual reality sound”).

 We might not listen to the World Service, but it does a fab job of promoting the UK around the world and supporting nations that really need it.